 Area lakes that are subject to the ebb and flow of periodic flooding and drought conditions include Lake Travis.
 These episodes of extreme fluctuations can occur within a short time and affect property values in the surrounding area.

-Spanning 1,450 miles, the Colorado River flows across the the Rocky Mountains beginning in California, and winding through Colorado, New Mexico, and Utah.
+Spanning 1,450 miles, the Colorado River flows across the Rocky Mountains, beginning in California and winding through Colorado, New Mexico, and Utah.
 Spanning six states in the U.S. and two states in Mexico, the Colorado runs through 11 national parks — including the Grand Canyon — and is the fifth longest river in the country.